 LAWS OF THE GAME – FREQUENTLY ASKED QUESTIONS

-The leader forfeits the jack, e.g. not setting a mark, sending jack off the green, and following the opponent’s delivery of the jack the opponent delivers their bowl after the jack stops moving.
-Does the opponent forfeit their bowl.
+The leader forfeits the jack, e.g., not setting a mark or sending the jack off the green, and following the opponent’s delivery of the jack, the opponent delivers their bowl after the jack stops moving.
+Does the opponent forfeit their bowl?

 No. Under Definitions D1a, the Leader must deliver the first bowl after any attempt to set a mark.
 The opponent sending their bowl first means the bowl was sent out of turn and therefore must be returned to be played in its proper order.

 After a ‘dead’ end or ‘void’ end, i.e., no points awarded, who has the first attempt to set the mark for the new ‘end’?

 The first attempt for the ‘new end’ is made by the player who set the mark in the ‘dead/void end’ but the leader, the player who scored the last point before the ‘dead/void end’ will deliver the first bowl to the jack.

 Any queries on the Laws of the Game should be sent to firstname.lastname@example.org.